 Go only under these circumstances and law school is a lot likelier to have a positive payout.
 You can’t eliminate risk here or in any other profession, but you can do a lot to minimize it.
 There is a fifth subset of people who might go in a broader set of circumstances:

-However, I want to be clear that I think this is a very small group of people.
+However, I want to be clear that I think this is a tiny group of people.
 Most people are going to have other options in life that are just as rewarding as law.

 I Want To Be A Lawyer Because What Else Do I Do With This English Degree?

 A lot of people are highly critical of those who attend law school partly for this reason.
 However, we don’t necessarily join in their opinion.
-In the recent recession, it really was very difficult for a lot of humanities major to do much else profitable with their time right after undergrad.
-You often hear the opportunity cost assessment that by going to law school you are missing out on 3 years of profitable pay elsewhere.
+In the recent recession, it was very difficult for a lot of humanities major to do much else profitable with their time right after undergrad.
+You often hear the opportunity cost assessment that by going to law school you are missing out on three years of wages elsewhere.
 This argument is going to ring hollow for a lot of people who were out in the job market in recent years.

-Now the economy is picking up and this is changing, but for many a young 20-something debt, not opportunity cost, is the main factor in your cost calculus.
+Now the economy is picking up, and this is changing, but for many young 20-somethings, debt (as opposed to opportunity cost) is the primary factor in your financial calculus.